 Researchers have seen a decline in the winter populations in Mexico, but there has been little research on the butterflies during the summer months.
 To fill this gap, Ries searched for the best data source to understand the “large-scale patterns” of these butterflies.
 Ries could have used a traditional research route, collecting her own data for two to three years and then providing an analysis of those data.
 But limiting data collection to a few years would have meant limiting the scale of her research questions.
 So she turned to decades of data collected by citizen-science programs.

 A natural affinity for butterflies, and Monarchs in particular, has led individuals to identify, collect, and study butterflies with programs such as the North American Butterfly Association (NABA).
 Bird researchers have drawn on citizen-science data from similar organizations, like the Audubon Society, for years.
 “I knew there were a lot of citizen-science programs focused on butterflies, but I hadn’t seen a lot of research out of them,” Ries said.
 “I found it was a really underused data source.
 We don’t think there’s any other species that’s so meticulously monitored.”

-Ries started by helping citizen-science programs transfer data to useable formats for researchers.
+Ries started by helping citizen science programs transfer data to usable formats for researchers.
 She often found data scribbled in notebooks and stashed away in boxes.
-But with these data she was able to conduct the first large-scale analysis of Monarch data from the United States and Canada.
+But with these data, she was able to conduct the first large-scale analysis of Monarch data from the United States and Canada.

 If Monarch populations were truly disappearing, Ries thought, the populations should also be declining in the United States and Canada.
 But that’s not what Ries found.
 “When you look at the summer data, you don’t see the declines, which is not what you would expect,” she said.
 This research led her to two possible conclusions: “the population in the summering grounds are declining and we just aren’t detecting it or they are not making it down to Mexico,” she explained.